privacyguides/privacyguides.org/docs/ai-chatbots.md

   - Should be accessible anonymously (Tor Browser Safest security level)
   - Providers should only have open-source models that they self-host.
   - Should not be rate-limited
-For local models :
+For local solutions :
    -Should provide one-click installer
-   -Should have a built-in "Download Models" option -Should support advanced features like modifying the sytem prompt, temperature, etc.
+   -Should have a built-in model downloader option -Should be customisable (allow modifying the sytem prompt, temperature, etc.)